 Instant milk powder.
 It’s a camp essential.
 Cups of tea and coffee, oatmeal, creamed rice, pasta sauces, muesli… lots of camp foods need milk.
 Powdered milk is not only protein-rich, and light to carry, but it also won’t go off on a hot day like fresh dairy produce.
-How much milk powder do you need…… Continue reading How much powdered milk?
+How much milk powder do you need for the amount of milk you want?
+Use this handy … Continue reading How much powdered milk?

 The Indian breakfast of champions!
 The convenience food that replaces bread!
 The rice you can eat raw!
 I stumbled across poha in my local Indian supermarket and I’m feeling inspired.
 Wikipedia describes it as “an indori rice which is flattened into flat light dry flakes… (which) can be eaten raw by immersing it in plain water or milk, with salt and sugar to taste, or lightly … Continue reading Poha: raw rice for hikers

 The first thing most hikers do when exiting the wilderness is eat the “real food” they’ve been dreaming of on the trail.
 Indeed, one of the toughest things about a multi-day hike for me is getting fresh, juicy, delicious produce into my meals.
-Said produce has to be tough enough to go in a backpack, not need…… Continue reading Ultralight but still green veggies?
+Said produce has to be tough enough to go in a backpack, not need refrigeration and have a great calorie-to-weight ratio so I can … Continue reading Ultralight but still green veggies?